By Claire Bacon, ACN, CNC

 - Comprehensive Stool Analysis

-Be sure to contact Dr. Bob with any questions about the approach that is right for you!
+Be sure to contact Dr. Bob or Claire with any questions about the approach that is right for you!

 Supportive Whole Food Supplements

-We know supplements can get confusing, so watch me, Dr. Bacon, and Chris Goodson from Standard Process, to help simplify them for you!
+We know supplements can get confusing, so watch Dr. Bacon and Chris Goodson from Standard Process, to help simplify them for you!

 It’s so easy to be more aware of toxicity in your diet and lifestyle, and to make the appropriate adjustments.
 If you get stuck or confused, we are always here to help you get answers to your questions.
 Your hormone balance is within your reach!
 And it’s totally worth it to try!